Pageboy/pageboy.github.io/_posts/2021-05-16-new-engine-craned-in.md

 You can't fit a brand new engine into a dirty engine bay can you?

 <div class="video-box"><iframe width="560" height="315" src="https://www.youtube.com/embed/d6rfiG5uCeI?rel=0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+Thanks to George the crane driver, Les and Neil who also did some heavy lifting - and friends and family who came to watch.